-The trustees subsequently petitioned Court for instructions concerning the power to allocate expenses and receipts under Article I, paragraph (j).
-On Date 3, Court issued Second Order concluding that, pursuant to the express language of Trust, the trustees have the power and authority in the exercise of their fiduciary responsibilities to credit realized capital gains to income and to charge income expenses to principal.
+The trustee subsequently petitioned Court for instructions concerning the power to allocate expenses and receipts under Article I, paragraph (m).
+On Date 3, Court issued Second Order concluding that, pursuant to the express language of Trust, the trustee has the power and authority in the exercise of its fiduciary responsibilities to credit realized capital gains to income and to charge income expenses to principal.